Judith E. Tintinalli, MD, MS, FACEP

 Dr. Cico is a board certified Pediatric Emergency Medicine physician with a Master's in Medical Education from the University of Cincinnati.
 As Assistant Dean of Educational Affairs & Faculty Development at the Indiana University School of Medicine, he is part of a team focused on educating millennials, using interactive and innovative teaching techniques, providing feedback, effective bedside teaching, performing evaluations, and improving educational experiences.
 Dr. Cico is also the Fellowship Director of the new Pediatric Emergency Medicine Fellowship at Indiana University and Riley Hospital for Children in Indianapolis.
 This is the first PEM fellowship in Indiana, and trains 3 fellows per year.
 You can find him on Twitter -- @PedsEM.

 E. Paul DeKoning, MD, MS, FACEP

-- Assistant Professor of Emergency Medicine and Assistant Program Director, Department of Emergency Medicine, Dartmouth-Hitchcock Medical Center
+- Assistant Professor of Emergency Medicine and Program Director, Department of Emergency Medicine, Dartmouth-Hitchcock Medical Center

 Dr. DeKoning received his MD from the Geisel School of Medicine at Dartmouth.
 He completed his residency in emergency medicine at the University of North Carolina Chapel Hill and has an MS in Epidemiology from Michigan State University.